The first review of proposals under the CERRC BioHeat, Demonstration & Deployment Program Streams is now closed.

 Applicants Package will be available here within the next few days

 Please review instructions and requirements in the Applicants’ Guide for the documents and information required, and page limits that have been specified.
 Please make sure that your application provides all information requested to ensure your proposal can be fully assessed.
 When attaching additional documents, please reference these documents in your application and provide details on how they help fulfill program requirements.

-Proposal selection will be completed by an Expert Panel by late Summer 2018.
+Proposal selection will be completed by an Expert Panel in early 2019.
 Applicants will be informed of their status once the selection process has been completed.

 Frequently Asked Questions

 A list of commonly asked questions and their answers will be maintained on this site.
 It will be updated as often as required.